caspergrl/GT-UX-UI-Dec2022-June2023/15-week/01-lesson.md

 - Define the user persona (including goals, needs, potential gains/opportunities).
 - Cite user research.
 - Illustrate the user journey/storyboards.
+- Describe iterations based on problems encountered.
 - Outline user testing.
-- Describe iterations based on problems encountered.
 - Present final InVision prototype (mobile).

-> **Instructor Note:** Each group member should present an equal share, or roughly one-third, of the presentation.

-### Presentation strategies:

-Behind every presentation is a story.
-Once you know the story that you want to tell, the design of the presentation should support the message.
+## SLIDE 12
+Review

+## SLIDE 13
+Review

+## SLIDE 14
+Review

+## SLIDE 15
+Presentations can go wrong from designers:
+- Using UX jargon to non-uxers
+- Not visualizing the process from wireframes to design compositions
+- Not validating ideas before presenting them
+- Making presentations too short or too long
+- Forgetting to practice and thinking they can "wing it"

+## SLIDE 16
+Additional presentation tips:
+- We frequently have to present our work to communicate what we've done previously
+- We need to consider how our presentations must change for our audience
+- We have to also present to show our design thinking process.
+- We need to convey that we are self-initiating and driven to find the answers we need.

+## SLIDE 17
-### Practice, practice, practice.
+Practice, practice, practice!

-If you wing it, we will know.
+## SLIDE 18
+Review tips

+## SLIDE 19
-### Use a simple image as a background:
+Use a clear, simple image as a background.
 - The presentation starts by highlighting the product’s mission.
 It's a good starting point.
 - Blurring the background is helpful if you want to put text over the image.
 - If the background is blurred, use an image that reinforces the text.

-### Let the user do the talking:

-- Using the words of your customers has a real impact on a project team because no one can argue with how a customer feels.
-- The customers' or users' words remind everyone that the user is the center of this story.
+## SLIDE 20
 ### Highlight key themes with diagrams:

 - A diagram can be more efficient than trying to describe something in words.
 - This diagram illustrates how diagrams can help reinforce a concept using words differently.

+## SLIDE 21
 ### Expose your design process:

 - Don’t be afraid to put your raw sketches out there for the project team to see.